-Measures the average punctuality of a selection of corridor trains, in 26 Corridor passage points.
+Measures the average punctuality of a selection of corridor trains on a fixed number of passage points.
 This KPI is updated on a monthly basis.

 KPI 4: Theoretical Running Time

 Makes the comparison between the average yearly timetable running time and the average prearranged path running time for predefined RFC 2 routes.
 The average speed will also be calculated, to be able to compare along the Corridor.
 This KPI is updated yearly after the publication of the Corridor PaPs Catalogue at X-11.